Welcome to the Roandale Dales Pony Stud at Hill Gill Farm

 We are happy to show visitors our ponies but as we have a busy schedule please telephone and make prior arrangements.

-At the Dales Pony Society AGM in November 2015 Charlie was again voted onto the DPS council, he would like to thank all members who voted for him and gave him their support.
+At the Dales Pony Society AGM in November 2018 Charlie was again voted onto the DPS council his 3rd term on council, he would like to thank all members who voted for him and gave him their support.
 Charlie will continue to do his best in the interest of Dales ponies.
-Charlie is always here to talk to members about their idea’s or concerns, he is one of your representatives to the DPS council and is here to help if needed.
+Charlie is always here to talk to members about their idea’s or concerns, he is one of your representatives to the DPS council and is here to help when needed.